-King Charles III: York student guilty of egg throwing charge
+King Charles III: York student guilty of egg-throwing charge

 - Published